Quick Answer

 • Sofirn BLF LT1 lantern in the living room or kitchen for ambient area light.
 One charge lasts multiple evenings on a comfortable low setting.

-• Fenix PD36R Pro at the bedside for directed light when I need to check the breaker panel, inspect the exterior, or navigate between rooms.
+• Fenix PD36R Pro at the bedside for directed light when I need to check the breaker panel, inspect the exterior, or move between rooms.

-• Coast PX22 backups at the kitchen drawer, the breaker panel, and each bedroom.
+• Coast PX22 backups in the kitchen drawer, near the breaker panel, and in each bedroom.

 I also recommend nightlight-style emergency lights that plug into standard outlets and activate automatically when power drops.
-Brands like Snappower and Echogear make models under $15 that illuminate hallways instantly during an outage — no fumbling for a flashlight at 3 AM.
+Brands like Snappower and Echogear make models under $15 that illuminate hallways instantly during an outage — no fumbling at 3 AM.

 What to Expect

 Hand-crank dynamo flashlights typically produce 20–50 lumens after sustained cranking — enough to navigate a hallway but nowhere near a real working light.
 One minute of cranking might yield 3–5 minutes of dim output.
-Solar-charged models perform better if you have consistent sun exposure, but recharge times are measured in hours for modest runtimes.
+Solar-charged models perform better with consistent sun exposure, but recharge times are measured in hours for modest runtimes.

 Models Worth Considering